 These are the two examples that I keep in my head when I am trying to break through and do something that scares me.
 Both of those things scared me, but at the same time, it was cool, look at what I am doing!
+It reminds me of the hit song from “Panic At The Disco”, “Hey look ma, I made it”.
 It also helps to have mentors like Eleanor Roosevelt.
 People that you admire, who you can look to for guidance.
 Albert Einstein is another of my dinner party guests.
 He said:

-I think that sometimes we are scared to want something so badly that it hurts.
-We are scared of not only failing, but of succeeding and then being disappointed.
+I think that sometimes you are scared to want something so badly that it hurts.
+You are scared of not only failing, but of succeeding and then being disappointed.
 Of succeeding only to lose it later.
-So we tell ourselves that we are afraid of failure, but in reality, we are afraid of success not being enough.
+So you tell yourself that you are afraid of failure, but in reality, you are afraid of success not being enough.
 Of success not lasting.

 They say that at the end of a persons life, what they talk about is the things that they didn’t take the risk and try to do.
 Being in love, is one of those risks.
 Being afraid of being vulnerable, of being rejected, they hold back the words.
 At the end of their life they regret not telling people how they really felt, not saying “I love you” enough to those that mattered to them.
 When they had the opportunity, they shrunk back telling themselves, “they know how I feel”.
 While that may be true, what any person wants and needs is to hear those words.